 The number one reason most accident victims choose not to seek legal representation is cost.
 They might already face financial struggles due to expensive medical bills and the inability to return to their job.
 They believe they’ll save money in the long run if they handle their case themselves.
 What they don’t realize is most personal injury law firms work on contingency.

-At DeMayo Law Offices, LLP, we don’t charge upfront fees or costs to represent accident victims.
+At DeMayo Law Offices, we don’t charge upfront fees or costs to represent accident victims.
 We won’t take any legal fees unless we’re able to collect financial compensation.
 If we lose your case, you won’t have to pay us anything.
 Furthermore, we provide an initial consultation for free.
 There’s no risk in meeting with us to discuss the details of your hit and run accident.
-You’ll receive the legal advice you need to make an informed decision moving forward.

 When you hire us, we’ll file an insurance claim on your behalf and perform a complete investigation into the car crash.
 We have the resources to locate relevant evidence, such as: